-The techniques we described do not ensure external consistency or order-preserving serializability [32, 54].
-Order-preserving serializability requires that if a transaction commits before another one starts, the first appears before the latter in the equivalent serial order.
-The analogous property for chains does not hold: a client may submit chain $T_2$ after chain $T_1$ returns (after committing $T_1$ 's first hop), but $T_2$ may be serialized before $T_1$ .
+The techniques we described but not external consistency or order-preserving serializability [35, 57].
+Orderpreserving serializability requires that if a transaction commits before another one starts, the first appears before the latter in the equivalent serial order.
+The analogous property for chains does not hold: a client may submit chain T_2 after chain T_1 returns (after committing T_1 's first hop), but T_2 may be serialized before T_1 .

 There are two ways to address this issue, if necessary.
 First, there is a barrier operation that blocks a client until its outstanding chains complete.
 This is analogous to memory barriers in multiprocessor systems, which allow programmers to enforce ordering when necessary.
 For example, the operation to change a user's privacy settings should be followed by a barrier.
-Doing so is akin to enforcing application-defined explicit causality rather than every possible causality [8].
-Second, we can provide the simple guarantee of read-my-writes [52], which in our setting ensures that a client sees the entire effects of her previous chains (even if they return early), a useful property in practice.
-We explain how Lynx ensures this property in Section 6.2.
+Doing so is akin to enforcing application-defined explicit causality rather than every possible causality [11].
+Second, we can provide the simple guarantee of read-my-writes [55], which in our setting guarantees that a client sees the effect of all her previous chains executing entirely (even if chains return early), a useful property in practice.
+We explain how we ensure this property in Section 5.1.